spiderworm/gamestream/README.md

 ### Should I Use This?

 This library is in it's very infancy!
-History rewrites are a little sketchy and may not be implemented 100% correctly yet, nothing is unit-tested, and without a doubt you will run into memory issues with this library if your client and/or server is up and running too long!
-This library is a toy for now, but has potential to be useful down the road!
+Really, I'm less than 50 commits into this thing.
+It does seem to work, however, and it's making my game dev projects easier, and I think it might help you too!

+### How Can I Help?

-Please favorite and watch this project so that you can be notified as I add features and fix serious issues... but for now know that you use this library at your own risk!
+Please favorite and watch this project so that you can be notified as I add features and fix serious issues.
+Please provide feedback, both positive and negative, in the GitHub issues tab so I can know where to improve it and where it already shines!

 ### Installation

-The simplest installtion will come by using npm.
+The simplest installation is by using npm.

 ```bash
 npm install gamestream